JMS55/jms55.github.io/content/posts/2025_12_23_solari_bevy_0_18/index.md

 * No specular motion vectors to aid the denoiser leads to ghosting when objects in reflections move around
 * Terminating in the world cache still leads to quality issues sometimes, especially on curved surfaces

-Specular motion vectors are something I plan to work on, following either ["Rendering Perfect Reflections and Refractions in Path-Traced Games"](https://developer.nvidia.com/blog/rendering-perfect-reflections-and-refractions-in-path-traced-games) or ["Temporally Reliable Motion Vectors for Real-time Ray Tracing"](https://zheng95z.github.io/publications/trmv21).
+Specular motion vectors are something I plan to work on.
 I just need to spend some more time understanding the theory.

 As for improving sampling during the path trace, this is technically what ReSTIR PT was invented to solve.
 However, ReSTIR PT is also very performance intensive.
 I'm not convinced it's the path we should go down for Solari.